-Even if it is a lower rate that you’ll be working for (and you don’t need that in terms of practice), you can still consider about assisting.
+Even if it is a lower rate than you’ll be working for (and you don’t need that in terms of practice), you can still consider assisting.
 You only need to show up and do the makeup, so it is really a lot less of working hours involved.

 If you are the one who is turning away jobs or needs help with the big bridal parties, build your own bridal team.

 You need to be calm and patient — no matter what.
 Everyone is going to be excited and nervous.
 There will be situations when you are not going to have enough room for your makeup.
 Your assistant may not show up or you need to work quickly because someone else is late.
 Whatever the reason that is testing your nerves, you are the one who needs to show confidence.
 You will need to have patience and hide your improv game anytime.
 Being calm and professional will be remembered as well as your makeup.